ykperdgn/mindversedaily/src/content/blog/health/2025-07-02-the-rise-of-preventive-medicine.en.md

 ---
-title: "The Rise of Preventive Medicine"
+title: "1. **Rise of chronic diseases**: The global prevalence of chronic conditions lik"
-description: "In recent years, theres been a seismic shift in the healthcare landscape.
-Gone are the days when patients waited until symptoms appeared before seeking medical attention.
-Today, proactive preventio..."
+description: "Discover the latest research and insights in health category on MindVerse Daily."
 pubDate: 2025-07-02
-category: "health"
+category: health
 tags: []
 ---